Passenger screening and US security

 In order to ensure security on flights into the US, the US Transportation Security Administration (TSA) screens passenger information for all travellers entering the country.

-When you give your Advance Passenger Information (API) for a flight to the US, your full name, date of birth and gender will be supplied to the TSA for watch-list screening.
-You can visit the TSA website to find out more about this process.
+When you give us your Advance Passenger Information (API) for a flight to the US, your full name, date of birth and gender will be supplied to the TSA for watch-list screening.
+Find out more about this process on the TSA website.

 If this is the case you can apply for a ‘redress number’ from the Department of Homeland Security’s Traveller Redress Inquiry Program (DHS TRIP).
-This number will help prevent confusions over your identity in future.
+This number may help prevent problems in the future.

-To provide your redress number to Virgin Atlantic, please call our reservations team on 0844 874 7747.
+You can add your redress number to future bookings with us, so we'll have it as part of your Advance Passenger Information.
+Just call our reservations team on 0844 874 7747.